-By Anthony Whealy, Partner, Ben Salon, Associate, James Oldknow, Lawyer and Nicholas Ridout, Lawyer
+By Anthony Whealy, Partner, Ben Salon, Associate and James Oldknow, Lawyer

 A critical amendment to the Environmental Planning and Assessment Regulation 2000 (‘EPA Reg’) has been introduced which in effect has overhauled the law on ‘physical commencement’.
 The result: the previous (low) bar of physical works that could be carried out to ‘physically commence’ a development consent so as to enliven the consent and prevent it from ever lapsing has been raised.